awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_serverless workflows/Readme.md

 #  Create AWS Serverless workflows using the Java SDK

-You can create an AWS Serverless workflow by using the AWS Java SDK and AWS Step Functions.
+You can create an AWS Serverless workflow by using the AWS Java SDK (AWS Service clients use version 2) and AWS Step Functions.
 Each workflow step is implemented by using a Lambda function.
 AWS Lambda is a compute service that lets you run code without provisioning or managing servers.